Did you know Bram Stoker's classic horror "Dracula" was inspired by his Dublin roots?

 What’s more, what may come as a surprise is that Ireland does have an affinity for that bloodsucking entity, vampire.
 There are several elements that may have contributed to Stoker’s imagination for the novel.

-For example, a number of factors from Stoker’s childhood in Ireland may have inspired writer’s early imagination to the idea of blood-sucking.
+For example, a number of factors from Stoker’s childhood in Ireland may have inspired the writer’s early imagination to the idea of blood-sucking.
 Bram was an extremely sickly child, though it is very unclear what his illness was, and why he had a sudden recovery when he was seven years old.

-However, it was quite common at the time in Ireland of 1840s to bleed a sickly patient, and it is likely young Bram was bled as an attempt to cure his ailment.
+However, it was quite common at the time in Ireland of the 1840s to bleed a sickly patient, and it is likely young Bram was bled as an attempt to cure his ailment.
 So, the story goes, with Stoker’s vivid writer’s imagination he recycled these memories of being bled into a story about vampires.

 His mother was another considerable influence on Stoker as a child.
 Charlotte Blake (1818-1901) was born in Sligo and was a prominent proponent of women’s rights.
 She had lived through Famine years and regaled young Bram with stories of destructive effects on humanity with accounts of skeletal people walking countryside, effectively, living dead.
 Interestingly, Stoker’s original manuscript was in fact titled "The Undead."